 1) Increases the overall value of your property

-The demand for in-law suites is high, adding an in-law suite in San Diego can increase the value of your property up to 60%.
-In addition to the overall increase in value to your home, in-law suites in San Diego can provide an extra source of income for owners through renting the space.
+With soaring real estate costs and limited space in Southern California, the case for adding an in-law suite in San Diego continues to build.
+In addition to boosting the resale value of your home, in-law suites in San Diego can provide an extra source of income for owners through renting the space.
 Whether it is a permanent renter or you use the space for short-time renters, an easy way to make up the costs for your addition is to rent out the in-law suite.

 2) Independence for Family Members